FreshPorts/packages-import/README.md

 * invokes `fetch-extract-parse-import-one-abi.sh` to do the import
 * calls `PackagesLastCheckedSetImportDate()` to mark the import as completed
 * usually invoked via `echo /usr/home/dan/src/packages-import/import_packagesite.py | sudo su -l freshports`
+* runs in about 70 seconds importing 15 repos

 ## fetch-extract-parse-import-one-abi.sh